 (11) Earnings in excess of $480 for each full-time student 18 years old or older (excluding the head of household and spouse);

 (12) Adoption assistance payments in excess of $480 per adopted child;

-(14) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts.
+(14) Deferred periodic amounts from supplemental security income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts.